jbizima/jbizima-EmployeeApp-JS-Group06/README.md

 # EmployeeApp-JS-GroupXX

 Welcome to our Employee Management App project!
 This Employee Management System performs basic CRUD Operations.
-Our group members are Emelyne Uwimbabazi, Fred Shema, and Joshua Bizima.
+Our group members are Emelyne Uwimbabazi and Joshua Bizima.

 ## Exercise Objectives